UH-StudentServices/eduviewer-backend/README.md

 This component is created to serve Sisu education data by entity id / entity group id and study year over a REST api.

-NOTE: Implementation comes with a reference React.js frontend, but it should be noted that the API that it uses is from prototype and more cumbersome than /api/tree/{id}?lv={lv} and should not be used unless you just want specific education / module data from system.

 ## Installation and running

 1. Get Java (min Java 8)